-Best Mattress For Petite Sleepers: Reviews and Buyers Guide
+Best Mattress For a Lightweight Person: Reviews and Buyers Guide

-If you’re a petite person, there are a large number of mattresses suited for your body type to ensure you’re comfortable and supported.
+If you’re a skinny or small-framed person, there are a large number of mattresses suited for your body type to ensure you’re comfortable and supported.
 We review some of the best mattresses for petite sleepers to promote a good night’s rest.

-Best Mattresses for Petite Sleepers: 30 Second Summary
+Best Mattresses for a Lightweight Person: 30 Second Summary

-- Amerisleep AS4 – The AS4 is our recommended mattress for petite sleepers because the zoned support technology promotes proper posture and cushions the hips and shoulders.
+- Amerisleep AS5 – The AS5 is our recommended mattress for petite sleepers because the zoned support technology promotes proper posture and cushions the hips and shoulders.

 - Zoma Hybrid – Zoma Hybrid alleviates pressure points with gel memory foam and keeps your spine in healthy alignment with zoned support.